MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Action.md

 The main interface to an action is that it can be activated with `activate()`.
 This results in the 'activate' signal being emitted.

 An action may optionally have a state, in which case the state may be set with `change-state()`.
-This call takes a **N-GVariant**.
+This call takes a **N-GObject**.
 The correct type for the state is determined by a static state type (which is given at construction time).

 The state may have a hint associated with it, specifying its valid range.